-If you’re nearing the age of 65 or collecting disability income, your Medicare health coverage starts soon.
+If you’re nearing the age of 65 or have been collecting disability income for 24 months, you’re eligible for Medicare health coverage.
 Congratulations!
 Signing up is a piece of cake.

-If your Medicare doesn’t start automatically, then you’ll have to register for Medicare in 1 of 3 ways below.
+If your Medicare doesn’t start automatically, then you’ll have to enroll in Medicare in 1 of 3 ways below.

 How To Sign Up for Medicare Online

 More people than ever are enrolling in Medicare Part A and Part B online.
-To enroll online, click on “Start a New Application” on Social Security’s website.
+First, you will need a My SSA account with the Social Security Administration.
+Once you have that, click on “Start a New Application” for Medicare on Social Security’s website.

 The first page in your application will let you confirm whether you’re filling out the forms, or if you’ve found someone else to help you.

 The next page starts your application in earnest.
 Once you submit your most basic personal information, Social Security will confirm that you’re eligible for Medicare.

 After you’ve gotten your application going, you’ll be provided a “re-entry number”.
 Keep this number handy to check on the status of your completed application, or to save your application if you’d like to finish it later.

 Since you’re already here, you may choose to sign up for Social Security retirement benefits at this time as well.

 Later on in the process, you’ll be asked to provide some employment and health insurance information to confirm that you’re eligible for Medicare.